TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 On Android and iOS you can test the uri scheme login by creating a .html file with links according to the URI scheme and opening it in your device browser and clicking on the links.

 On desktop platforms you should test the automatic login by giving the uri as a command line parameter when starting your game.
-See https://docs.google.com/document/d/1nEJ5EGwO6JxTTmJGixvxEcBb0VhpMN7sEfOjGHY4JkI/edit#heading=h.1u1ow8hobpr for details.
+See [2.3.1.
+AUTOMATICALLY LOGGING IN FROM TEACHERGAMING APP](#automatically-logging-in-from-teachergaming-app2.3.1.) for details.

 ### Built-in login menu
 ```csharp